tellery/website/docs/how-to-use/create-story.md

 :::info

-For asking a question in tellery, you need to [configure a database](/docs/how-to-use/configure-database) first.
+For asking a question in Tellery, you need to [configure a database](/docs/how-to-use/configure-database) first.

 :::